hyperc-ai/ordered/README.md

 Defines a function from a list of input and output heaps.
 The more examples of heaps are supplied, the better is the function.

+# Credits

+Module `ordered` is developed and maintained by HyperC team, https://hyperc.com (CriticalHop Inc.)